ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_test_preprocessor`

-  This option allows Ceedling to work with test files that contain conditional compilation statements (e.g. `#ifdef`) and header files you wish to mock that contain conditional preprocessor statements and/or macros.
+  This option allows Ceedling to work with test files that contain conditional compilation statements (e.g. `#ifdef`) as well as mockable header files containing conditional preprocessor directives and/or macros.

   See the [documentation on test preprocessing][test-preprocessing] for more.

-  With this option enabled, the `gcc` & `cpp` tools must exist in an accessible system search path.
+  With any preprocessing enabled, the `gcc` & `cpp` tools must exist in an accessible system search path.

+   * `:none` disables preprocessing.
+   * `:all` enables preprpocessing for all mockable header files and test C files.
+   * `:mocks` enables only preprocessing of header files that are to be mocked.
+   * `:tests` enables only preprocessing of your test files.

   [test-preprocessing]: #preprocessing-behavior-for-tests

-  **Default**: FALSE
+  **Default**: `:none`

 * `:test_file_prefix`